daniel-mccarthy16/SecurePHPToken/README.md

 - PSR-4 autoloading compliant.

 ## Installation

+The `daniel/secure-token-php` library is currently in its alpha stages and will be available for installation via Composer once it's officially released on Packagist.

+### Future Installation Steps

-To install the library, run the following command in your project directory:
+Once the library is available on Packagist, you will be able to install it by running the following command in your project directory:

 ```bash
 composer require daniel/secure-token-php